bsullgrim/Req-Act-NLP/README.md

 **What you get:**
 For each requirement, a ranked list of activities with scores showing how well each activity matches, based on both explicit verb/noun overlap and semantic similarity.
 The requirement ID is preserved in the output for traceability.

-## evaluator.py

-The `evaluator.py` script provides a comprehensive evaluation framework to assess the performance of automated activity matching systems by comparing predicted matches against a manually curated reference.
-The main function, `evaluator_with_prf`, calculates various metrics to evaluate matching accuracy, including precision, recall, F1 score, top-N accuracy, and Mean Reciprocal Rank (MRR).

-### Key Functionalities:

-- **File Inputs**:
-  - `manual_file`: Path to a CSV file containing the manually matched activities (`manual_matches.csv` by default).
-  - `auto_file`: Path to a CSV file containing the automatically generated matches (`hybrid_matches_trf.csv` by default).

-- **Preprocessing**:
-  - Loads and normalizes activity names to lowercase and strips any context markers to ensure consistent matching.
-  - Groups automatic matches by requirement ID and extracts the top-N highest scoring predictions.

-- **Evaluation Metrics**:
-  - **Top-N Accuracy**: Measures whether any of the manually matched activities appear in the top-N predictions.
-  - **Top-1 Accuracy**: Measures whether the top prediction exactly matches the first manual match.
-  - **Precision, Recall, F1 Score**: Computed per row and averaged across all examples.
-  - **MRR (Mean Reciprocal Rank)**: Evaluates how high the first correct match appears in the predicted ranking.

-- **Outputs**:
-  - A summary dictionary with all computed metrics.
-  - A DataFrame with detailed evaluation results per requirement.
-  - Prints performance statistics to the console.
-  - Displays up to 10 examples where the automated matcher failed to include the correct result in the top-N list.

-- **Robustness**:
-  - Gracefully handles missing or empty input files.
-  - Applies defensive programming techniques to avoid crashing on malformed data.

-This script is intended to be executed as a standalone module, providing immediate feedback on matching model performance.

-## evaluator.py

-The `evaluator.py` script provides a comprehensive evaluation framework to assess the performance of automated activity matching systems by comparing predicted matches against a manually curated reference.
-The main function, `evaluator_with_prf`, calculates various metrics to evaluate matching accuracy, including precision, recall, F1 score, top-N accuracy, and Mean Reciprocal Rank (MRR).

-### Key Functionalities:

-- **File Inputs**:
-  - `manual_file`: Path to a CSV file containing the manually matched activities (`manual_matches.csv` by default).
-  - `auto_file`: Path to a CSV file containing the automatically generated matches (`hybrid_matches_trf.csv` by default).

-- **Preprocessing**:
-  - Loads and normalizes activity names to lowercase and strips any context markers to ensure consistent matching.
-  - Groups automatic matches by requirement ID and extracts the top-N highest scoring predictions.

-- **Evaluation Metrics**:
-  - **Top-N Accuracy**: Measures whether any of the manually matched activities appear in the top-N predictions.
-  - **Top-1 Accuracy**: Measures whether the top prediction exactly matches the first manual match.
-  - **Precision, Recall, F1 Score**: Computed per row and averaged across all examples.
-  - **MRR (Mean Reciprocal Rank)**: Evaluates how high the first correct match appears in the predicted ranking.

-- **Outputs**:
-  - A summary dictionary with all computed metrics.
-  - A DataFrame with detailed evaluation results per requirement.
-  - Prints performance statistics to the console.
-  - Displays up to 10 examples where the automated matcher failed to include the correct result in the top-N list.

-- **Robustness**:
-  - Gracefully handles missing or empty input files.
-  - Applies defensive programming techniques to avoid crashing on malformed data.

-This script is intended to be executed as a standalone module, providing immediate feedback on matching model performance.

----

-## grid_search.py

-The `grid_search.py` script automates the process of hyperparameter tuning for the matching system by running multiple combinations of vector-based and semantic similarity weights, similarity thresholds, and top-N values.
-It leverages the `run_matcher` and `evaluator_with_prf` functions from the `matcher` and `evaluator` modules, respectively.

 ### Key Functionalities: